TaiTitans/taititans/README.md

 I am a Backend Engineer with strong experience in designing and building scalable, reliable, and maintainable backend systems.
 Over the past years, I’ve focused on delivering high-performance services, optimizing system workflows, and solving complex architectural problems that support real business growth.

-I work primarily with Golang and Java, applying clean architecture and domain-driven design principles to ensure long-term scalability.
+I work primarily with Golang, applying clean architecture and domain-driven design principles to ensure long-term scalability.
 I’m comfortable working across microservices, distributed systems, message streaming, and database design using MySQL, PostgreSQL, Redis, and MongoDB.
 I also have hands-on experience with containerization and deployment pipelines using Docker and modern DevOps tooling.

 I thrive in environments where performance, scalability, and system clarity are the priority.
 I enjoy digging into complex backend challenges, breaking them down into clear solutions, and aligning those solutions with practical product & business needs.